CS-257-S22/team-project-team-jbsy/project_proposal.md

 All team members are...

-- Expected to spend enough time and effort to finish the designated jobs before the next meeting
+- Expected to spend enough time and effort to finish the designated jobs before the next meeting (Time to spend per week will vary by member)
 - Ask each other for help if any unfixable error arises
 - Try to provide solutions for each other if one asks for help
 - Use the first 20 minutes of every meeting for each other's code review